Commercial efficiency

 Some of us will be uncomfortable with this practice.

-You will be surprised at how effective mirroring can be, especially if you listen to your prospect without interrupting.
+You'll be surprised at how effective mirroring can be, especially if you listen to your prospect without interrupting.

 Ask the right questions to understand the hidden objection.